thicket-lang/thicket-benchmarks-game/README.md

 # Benchmarks Library

-An omplementation of programs given in "The Computer Language Benchmarks Game"
+An implementation of programs given in "The Computer Language Benchmarks Game"

 ## License